 A: Please visit the “Become a Member” page for details on the benefits associated to each level of membership.

 Q: How can I find NFSI Certified product?

 A: NFSI Certified products are listed on the “Certified Products” page.

 Q: Does the insurance industry offer discounts if I use an NFSI Certified product?

 A: Insurance companies may offer discounts to clients taking proactive steps to prevent slips, trips, and falls.
 We recommend checking with your insurance company to see if these discounts can apply to your policies.

 Q: Does the NFSI conduct research on slip and fall prevention?

-The NFSI database includes up-to-date information on same level , slip and fall occurrences.
+A: The NFSI database includes up-to-date information on same level , slip and fall occurrences.
 The NFSI research data is collected from a wide range of sources including extracted governmental databases, private industry loss data, and insurance company loss data.
 Also, the NFSI is currently working through our University Partner program to conduct research on the topic of slip, trip, and fall prevention in partnership with various educational institutions.